Family Nurse Practitioner (MS, FNP)

 - Minimum 3.0 undergraduate GPA

-- Completion of a basic undergraduate statistics course and a college level pathophysiology course
+- Completion of basic undergraduate courses in statistics and pathophysiology.

-- 1+ year of full-time RN experience before applying
+- 2+ year of full-time RN experience before applying- Letters of recommendation, statement of purpose, and interview

 Additional Program Highlights